-IWG Supplier Code of Conduct
+Supplier Code of Conduct

-1. Protecting our planet’s environment
+Protecting our planet’s environment

 We’re committed to:

-• encouraging the continual evaluation of environmental best practices.
+• Encouraging the continual evaluation of environmental best practices.

 Environmental impact

-ESG Policy
+Environmental Policy

 We seek to ensure that best practice in environmental principles, statements and metrics are incorporated in our business policies.
 We pay particular attention to ethical and sustainable sourcing, environmental performance and our relationships with our suppliers and customers.